-• A monitoring event is defined as one month (30 days) deployment of all camera traps as per the layout explained in methods Frequency will comprise four monitoring events per year (or every three months), during construction, commencing in 2024.
-Operational phase of development subject to consultation with subject matter experts in accordance with requirements from NPWS and DPE.
-Data a inalysis • Data to be kept in a spreadsheet to determine presence/absence at monitoring locations between monitoring periods Camera footage and data trends are to be analysed by a suitably qualified ecologist in order to determine occupancy.
-Trigge ers for adaptive management
+- A monitoring event is defined as one month (30 days) deployment of all camera traps as per the layout explained in methods - Frequency will comprise four monitoring events per year (or every three months), during construction, commencing in 2024. - Operational phase of development subject to consultation with subject matter experts in accordance with requirements from NPWS and DPE.

+- Data to be kept in a spreadsheet to determine presence/absence at monitoring locations between monitoring periods - Camera footage and data trends are to be analysed by a suitably qualified ecologist in order to determine occupancy.